 One of the most significant events in the Bitcoin blockchain is halving.
 Triggered after every four years, the halving reduces the block reward by half.
 In 2009, the mining rewards were 50 BTC per block and then the network experienced its first halving in 2012, reducing the block rewards to 25 BTC.

-In this guide, we will explore everything you need to know about Bitcoin halving including Bitcoin’s halving history, what happens when there are no more block rewards, how Bitcoin mining works, and if halving impacts Bitcoin’s price.
+In this guide, we will explore everything you need to know about Bitcoin halving including Bitcoin’s halving history, what happens when there are no more block rewards, and if halving impacts Bitcoin’s price.
 Let’s get started.

-• After every halving, Bitcoin’s price experience a surge in price.
+After every halving, Bitcoin’s price experiences a surge in price.

 How Does Bitcoin Work?

 Before explaining what Bitcoin halving is, we must first understand the basics of how the Bitcoin blockchain works.
 Bitcoin is built on a distributed digital record known as the blockchain.
-As the name implies, the blockchain is a series of blocks containing data on bitcoin transactions such as the total amount sent (buy large amounts of Bitcoin), who sent the coins, who received the coins, and the time and date of when the transaction took place.
+As the name implies, the blockchain is a series of blocks containing data on bitcoin transactions such as the total amount sent, who sent the coins, who received the coins, and the time and date of when the transaction took place.
 Once a new block is added to the chain, its data becomes accessible to anyone who wants to view it.

 Bitcoin is fully decentralized, meaning a single entity does not control it.
 This provides trustworthiness to users as they are in control of the network.
 For example, anyone on Wikipedia can create a new page or add links.
 However, the changes will only take place if the majority of people agree when voting.
 This is similar to how Bitcoin works and why there haven’t been successful malicious attacks.